-2. However, the Contractor need not comply with the obligation in paragraph 1 above where action is necessary for the safety of life or the preservation of property
+2. However, the Contractor need not comply with the obligation in paragraph 1 above where action is necessary for the safety of life or the preservation of property from serious damage, provided that any action shall be so conducted as to minimize the likelihood of injury to life or Serious Harm to the Marine Environment.

-Section 3 Compliance with environmental plans and performance assessments
+Compliance with Environmental Management and Monitoring Plans and performance assessments